Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Digital Cables.md

 ### Shielded Twisted-Pair (STP) Cable

-This is basically the exact same as an UTP cable however, there is a layer of metal shielding which surrounds the wires.
+This is basically the exact same as an [[#Unshielded Twisted-Pair (UTP) Cable|UTP]] cable however, there is a layer of metal shielding which surrounds the wires.
 This shielding adds a later of protection against EM interference.

 ![[Pasted image 20230322191244.png]]